-Skippers, like butterflies, usually fly during the day.
-Their antennae are like butterflies’, but the tip is turned back like a hook.
+Skippers, like other butterflies, usually fly during the day.
+Their antennae are like those of other butterflies, but the tip is turned back like a hook.
 They typically have thickish, mothlike bodies, and many have drab colors.
 The larvae often hide in folded-over leaves by day.
-Skippers are technically a subdivision of the butterflies.
+Skippers are technically a subdivision (family) of the butterflies.

 Moths usually fly at night and are often attracted to lights.
 Their antennae are feathery or threadlike (usually not clublike), and they generally have plump, furry bodies.
-Many are drab, but several species have bright colors, eyespots, and so on.
+Many are drab, but several species have bright colors, eyespots, and other beautiful markings.
 They typically rest with wings folded flat or with wings folded like a gable over their backs.
 The larvae commonly spin cocoons or pupate in leaf litter or underground.
 The larvae of several species are considered pests.

 - Those that drink nectar from flowers play a role in pollination.

 - As eggs, larvae, pupae, and adults, they are sought out and eaten by a wide variety of predators ranging from bats and birds to wasps, spiders, shrews, and more.

 - The larvae of several moth species are pests of agriculture, trees, grains, and more.

 - Silk comes from the caterpillars of an Asian moth species.